Taíno: Women

 Taíno society was based on a matrilineal system and descent was traced through the mother.
 Women lived in village groups containing their children.
 The men lived separately.
-As a result, Taíno women had extensive control over their lives, their co-villagers, and their bodies.
-The Taínos told Columbus that another indigenous tribe, Caribs, were fierce warriors, who made frequent raids on the Taínos, often capturing their women.
+As a result, Taíno women had extensive control over their lives and their fellow villagers.
+The Taínos told Columbus that another Indigenous tribe, Caribs, were fierce warriors, who made frequent raids on the Taínos, often capturing the women.

 Taíno women played an important role in intercultural interaction between Spaniards and the Taíno people.
-When Taíno men were away fighting intervention from other groups, women assumed the roles of primary food producers or ritual specialists.
+When Taíno men were away fighting against intervention from other groups, women assumed the roles of primary food producers or ritual specialists.
 Women appeared to have participated in all levels of the Taíno political hierarchy, occupying roles as high up as being cazicas.
 Potentially, this meant Taíno women could make important choices for the village and could assign tasks to tribe members.
-There is evidence that suggests that the women who were wealthiest among the tribe collected crafted goods, that they would then use for trade or as gifts.
+There is evidence that suggests that the women who were the wealthiest among the tribe collected crafted goods that they would then use for trade or as gifts.

-Despite women being seemingly independent in Taíno society, during the era of contact, Spaniards took Taíno women as an exchange item, putting them in a non-autonomous position.
-Diego Álvarez Chanca, a physician who traveled with Christopher Columbus, reported in a letter that Spaniards took as many women as they possibly could and kept them as concubines.

-Some sources report that, despite women being free and powerful before the contact era, they became the first commodities up for Spaniards to trade, or often, steal.
-This marked the beginning of a lifetime of kidnapping and abuse of Taíno women.
+In contrast to the significant autonomy granted to women in Taíno society, Taíno women were taken by Spaniards as hostages to be used during negotiations.
+Some sources report that Taíno women became so-called commodities for Spaniards to trade, seen by some as the beginning of a period of more regular Spanish abduction and systemic rape of Taíno women.

-Depopulation